ageapps/polymer-style-guide/README.md

 <a name="events"></a>
 ## Events
 Thanks to the double way data-binding and the event listener and the event firing system, handling events is a very powerfull way to communicate between componnents.
+Its is also important to know that Behaviors can also generate events (expose functions to be overriden that get called under speciffic conditions) and this functions are handled the same as system events.

 ### Listeners
 When defining event listeners, there is no need of a speciffic preffix, but again, it should be as representative as possible.
 Considering this, the preffix `handle` is very appropiate to this use.